albertogp71/qLDPCsim/README.md

 - decType: one of 'NG' (Naive Greedy), 'BF' (Bit Flipping), 'MS' (min-sum), 'BP' (belief propagation)
 - decIterations: maximum number of decoding iterations
 - decSchedule: one of 'F' (flooding), 'L' (layered), 'S' (serial)
+- OSDorder: order of OSD post-decoding.
+Set as -1 to disable OSD.

 Thanks for your interest in qLDPCsim!